olaoluwaidowu/Investigate-No-show-Appointments/README.md

 ## "No-show Appointments" dataset

-> This dataset is on medical appointments in brazil and it is focused on whether or not a patient a patient show up for their appointment.
-The dataset was downloaded from kaggle.
+> This dataset is on medical appointments in Brazil and it is focused on whether or not a patient a patient shows up for their appointment.
+The dataset was downloaded from Kaggle.

 ## Summary of Findings

-> Adult group kept appointments more that other age groups.
+> The adult group kept appointments more than other age groups.

-> There is no significant difference between those who have scholarship and those who don't.
+> There is no significant difference between those with scholarships and those without.
-Having a scholarship for appointments may not affect patient's decision to show up for appointment.
+Having a scholarship for appointments may not affect a patient's decision to show up for an appointment.

 ## Limitations

-> I am unable to ascertian if giving scholarship will help patients keep to appointments without further statistical test.
+> I cannot ascertain if giving scholarships will help patients keep to appointments without further statistical tests.

-> Unavailability of statitistics of age groupings in brazil.
-The population is brazil, the age grouping in the country could be different to that of canada used in this analysis
+> Unavailability of statistics on age groupings in Brazil.
+The age grouping in the country could be different from that of Canada used in this analysis